blues/discourse-algolia-etl/README.md

 ### Python

-This tool was developed with python 3.9.
+This tool was developed with python 3.9 or later.
+It may work with earlier versions of python 3 but it has not been tested.

 ## Configuration